Sliick Docs: Complete User Guide

 Generated file naming

-• Word output for templates with a watermark or barcode block: validator rejects at save.
+- Word output for templates with a text watermark or barcode block: the validator rejects it at save.
 Split into separate templates if both formats are needed.
+(Image watermarks are fine in both formats.)

 Further reading